 International Passenger Survey (IPS) monthly estimates are revised in line with the IPS revisions policy.
-The revisions policy is available in the IPS Quality and Methodology Information report, to assist you in the understanding of the cycle and frequency of data revisions.
+The revisions policy is available in the IPS Quality and Methodology Information (QMI) report, to assist you in understanding the cycle and frequency of data revisions.
 You are strongly advised to read this policy before using these data for research or policy-related purposes.